 What should I avoid after IUI?

-Engaging in a heavy physical activity.
+Engaging in strenuous physical activities.

 Performing a pregnancy test too early.